 Note: This page contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see Affiliate Disclosure.

 Imagine you’re in second grade.
 You want to send a secret note to a friend across the classroom.
 You write your message on a piece of paper, then fold it in half.
 There are five kids between you and your friend.
 Do you dare pass it across the room?

 This problem has become much greater with the massive increase in public Wi-Fi.
-When you connect to the public Wi-Fi at a coffee shop, hotel, conference venue, or other large gathering, you could be sharing Wi-Fi with dozens or hundreds of others.
-Any one of them could be monitoring, collecting, and maybe even altering network traffic.
+When you connect to the public Wi-Fi at a coffee shop, hotel, conference venue, or other large gatherings, you could be sharing Wi-Fi with dozens or hundreds of others.
+Anyone of them could be monitoring, collecting, and maybe even altering network traffic.

-A Virtual Private Network (VPN) sends your device’s Internet traffic through an encrypted tunnel between your device and the VPN service provider, so that no one between can see the traffic.
+A Virtual Private Network (VPN) sends your device’s Internet traffic through an encrypted tunnel between your device and the VPN service provider so that no one can see the traffic.

 You can learn more about how VPNs work in my post When Do You Need a VPN (Virtual Private Network)?

 To use a VPN, you need to install an app on your device or configure the VPN settings in your device’s operating system (Windows, Mac, Android, iOS, etc.).
 That sends all your device’s traffic through the VPN.